15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 Abbott Lake, Peaks of Otter

-We loved driving the Blue Ridge Parkway Virginia section so much we’re planning a more in-depth road trip along its entire length next spring.
+We loved driving the Blue Ridge Parkway Virginia section so much we’re planning to go back again in the spring.

 Tip: McAfee Knob is a bucket list item for many hikers and is one of the most photographed places on the Appalachian Trail.